CA-CST-SII/Software-Standards/Git MD guide.md

 * Comments in Issues and Pull Requests
 * Files with the .md or .markdown extension

-This Guide is primaraly derived from [GitHub's mastering-markdown](https://guides.github.com/features/mastering-markdown/)
+This Guide is primarily derived from [GitHub's mastering-markdown](https://guides.github.com/features/mastering-markdown/)

 ## Syntax guide
 Here’s an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files.